Trump's choice for top US diplomat talks tough on China

 Asked if he supported a more aggressive U.S. posture, he said, “You’re going to have to send China a clear signal that first the island building stops, and second your access to those islands is also not going to be allowed.”

+“If you take a look at (Chinese) President Xi Jinping’s call with Donald Trump after he won the election, you can see that the two countries do respect each other, and we agree with him that we should develop our relations based on mutual respect,” he said.

+In the South China Sea, which China claims virtually entirely, the “situation has cooled down, and we hope non-regional countries can respect this consensus that is in the fundamental interest of the whole world,” Lu added

-Such rhetoric isn’t surprising.
+Such rhetoric from Washington isn’t surprising.
 Past U.S. administrations have entered office seeking to get tougher on China, and failed.
 Trump himself has threatened to impose punitive tariffs to address America’s trade imbalance with China and tested ties by questioning the longstanding U.S. policy on the status of Taiwan.

 A perennial challenge is to break China’s long-time partnership with North Korea’s hereditary dictatorship.
 Beijing is unwilling to exercise economic pressure that could destabilize its unpredictable ally, even as it shares U.S. concerns about the isolated nation’s rapid development of nuclear weapons and ballistic missiles to deliver them.